-Factor 2: Risk Positioning
+Risk Positioning

-Sparebanken Møre follows the recommendations of the Oslo Stock Exchange for corporate governance.
-The bank's board of directors comprises seven members, including one employee representative.
-CEO Olav Arne Fiskerstrand is not a member of the board.
-Several members of the management group have extensive experience at the bank.
+Sparebanken Møre's board of directors comprises seven members, including one employee representative.
+The CEO is not a member of the board.
 Overall, Moody's does not believe there are corporate governance problems at Sparebanken Møre.
 The bank's equity certificates (ECs) are listed on the Oslo Stock Exchange.
-Since the acquisition of Tingvoll Sparebank, the bank's largest EC holder is Sparebankstiftelsen Tingvoll with 10.2% of ECs.
-No other EC holders have a stake of more than 10% and the 20 largest EC holders owned less than 40% of the shares at YE 2010.
+The bank's largest EC holder is Sparebankstiftelsen Tingvoll with 10.2% of ECs and the 20 largest EC holders owned less than 40% of the shares at Q3 2011.

-Sparebanken Møre's reports under IFRS and the accounts are audited by Ernst & Young.
 The annual financial disclosure is relatively good but we note that quarterly reports are not as extensive as some of its Nordic peers.

 Risk management procedures at the bank are considered adequate.
 The overall guidelines for management and control are assessed at least annually by the board of directors.
-The head of risk management is responsible for establishing policies for a/o credit risk, market risk and funding risk, in line with board approved guidelines, and reports to the CEO.
+The head of risk management is responsible for establishing policies for credit risk, market risk and funding risk, in line with board approved guidelines, and reports to the CEO.
 The overall score for risk management is constrained by limitations in risk management - e.g. in terms of credit risk modelling and risk pricing, stress testing as well as high risk concentrations in the loan portfolio.

 Sparebanken Møre's market risk remains modest.
 Its exposure to interest rates is limited: interest rate risk at the parent bank was NOK5.7 million in relation to a 100 bps change in interest rates at YE 2010.
-Investments in shares and ECs amounted to NOK207 million at YE 2010, corresponding to around 6% of Tier 1 capital.
-This figure includes a 1.36% ownership in Eksportfinans.
+Investments in shares and ECs amounted to NOK209 million at Q3 2011, corresponding to around 6% of Tier 1 capital.
 The bank also has limited foreign currency exposure.
 High credit risk concentration is a constraining factor in the score for risk positioning and pushes it to C-.

-Factor 3: Regulatory Environment
+Regulatory Environment